jyrkij/guard-autoupload/README.md

         :password => "password",
         :remote => "remote_path",
-        :verbose => false,        # if true you get all outputs :quiet => false           # if true outputs only on exceptions.
+        :verbose => false,        # if true you get all outputs :quiet => false,          # if true outputs only on exceptions.
         :remote_delete => true    # delete the remote file if local file is deleted (defaults to true) }